wupangyen/Exploratory_Data_Analysis/README.md

 # Exploratory_Data_Analysis

+Exploratory_Data_Analysis on College Basketball Dataset (Outlier detection and removal using percentile)

 Project 1: Exploratory data analysis (EDA) - This shows that you can clearly tell a story with your data.
 It also shows that you can collect, clean, and perform feature engineering.
 I recommend scraping your data or collecting it from an open api.

 jupyter Notebook: https://colab.research.google.com/drive/1QEDGroM2qxFvos7SqJVhlxiw_-5aaLFt?usp=sharing